 Graduate Programs.
 The Department of Animal Science offers programs leading to the Doctor of Philosophy or Master of Science degree in Animal Science and contributes to the interdepartmental food science graduate program.
-Research areas of emphasis are available in Animal Breeding (quantitative and molecular genetics), Animal Behavior, Animal Nutrition, Grazing Livestock, Nutrition and Management, Immunology, Animal Reproduction and Physiology, Animal Biotechnology, and Food Science (meat or milk products).
-A Master of Agriculture degree in the emphasis area of Animal Science is also available.
+Research areas of emphasis are available in Animal Breeding (quantitative and molecular genetics), Animal Behavior, Animal Nutrition, Grazing Livestock, Nutrition and Management, Immunology, Animal Reproduction and Physiology, Animal Biotechnology, and Meat Science.

 Prerequisites.
-Admission to the graduate program requires an undergraduate major in Animal Science, Dairy Science or Poultry Science, or in closely related biological sciences or biochemistry.
+Admission to the graduate program requires an undergraduate major in Animal Science, Dairy Science or Poultry Science, or in closely-related biological sciences or biochemistry.
 In addition, students with a major in Dairy Manufacturing, Microbiology, Human Nutrition, Food Science, or Food Technology can qualify for the program in Food Science.
 A student enrolling in a degree program must have been accepted by an adviser prior to official admission.
-In all cases, the student's graduate adviser or committee may recognize specific undergraduate deficiencies and require measures to attain
+In all cases, the student's graduate adviser or committee may recognize specific undergraduate deficiencies and require measures to attain proficiency.